 - Endosteal implants, which are small, screw-shaped devices that are attached to the jawbone.
 This is the most common type of implant.

 - Subperiosteal implants, which are attached on or above the jawbone but under the gumline.
 This type of implant is used in select cases when the patient doesn’t have enough bone for an endosteal implant.

 How Do Dental Implant Costs Compare to the Cost of Going Without the Implants?

 While the price of implants can look scary on paper, it’s important for patients to consider the cost of going without.
 For patients with periodontal disease, treatments such as scaling, root planning, antibiotics and surgery have all been shown to be beneficial.
 However, these treatments can sometimes cost up to $2,000 to $4,000 total, depending on the individual’s location, dental practitioner and specific treatment plan.

 Many of these therapies also require ongoing maintenance that can amount to an additional $500 to $1000 a year, and over time, unless the diseased state is reversed completely, this could add up to a much higher cost than that of simply removing the diseased teeth and having them replaced by implants.
 Naturally, proper oral hygiene is necessary to maintain healthy teeth regardless of whether or not implants are used.

-If you’re ready to receive dental implants or would like more information about the procedure, please contact Carolinas Center For Oral & Facial Surgery in Charlotte, North Carolina.
-We are qualified professionals with years of experience with dental implants, and we’d love to help guide you through this process.
+If you’re ready to receive dental implants or would like more information about the procedure, please contact one of our convenient locations .
+We are the most qualified professionals and we’d love to help guide you through this process.